PricingBlogLog in

 Your BOM Is Not a Process

 It is not a process until you have a way of versioning it.
-Everything before that is documentation.
+Everything before that is writing it down.
 Everything after that is operations.

 Here is what that progression actually looks like, and when each layer starts to matter.